Yu-Chen-BU/US2C-Lab/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-At the Intelligent and Sustainable Edge Computing (I-SEC) Laboratory, led by Dr. Yu Chen, Professor of Electrical and Computer Engineering, we are at the forefront of pioneering the next generation of intelligent IoT technologies.
-Our research is centered around Trust, Security, and Privacy within the Edge-Fog-Cloud Computing paradigm, specifically focusing on the Internet of Things (IoT) and its applications in creating smart, interconnected environments.
+At the Intelligent and Sustainable Edge Computing (I-SEC) Laboratory, led by Dr. Yu Chen, Professor of Electrical and Computer Engineering, we are at the forefront of pioneering the next generation of intelligent Internet of Things (IoT) technologies.
+Our research is centered around Trust, Security, and Privacy within the Edge-Fog-Cloud Computing paradigm, specifically focusing on the IoT and its applications in creating intelligent and interconnected environments.

 Currently, we focus on: